Concept for Section 7 Report - does the court have to follow recommendations?

 Should the Cafcass officer always be questioned in court if the judge decides to depart from the report?

 Although it is useful and sometimes necessary to have the CAFCASS officer called to give evidence in court, this is not always the best way to proceed.
 In the case of Re R (A Child) [2009] it was held by the court that the CAFCASS officer does not always need to be called by the judge as the decision whether or not to follow the Section 7 report is a matter of judicial discretion, and to adjourn a court case in order for the author of the report would cause unnecessary delay.
-In cases where the report does not express a strong recommendation one way or the other, or where the welfare officer has suggested that matters should not change, it may not be necessary or even reasonable for the CAFCASS officer/LA officer to be questioned by the judge.
+In cases where the report does not express a strong recommendation one way or the other, or where the welfare officer has suggested that matters should not change, it may not be necessary or even reasonable for the CAFCASS officer/Local Authority officer to be questioned by the judge.
 Ultimately, many factors will have to be taken into account in the court exercising its discretion.
 These will include how much further assistance the court welfare officer can give, and the extent it would be safe or proper to depart from any recommendations made.